Sixteen Caribbean countries are members of the World Bank Group:

-The economy is expected to grow by around 3.5 percent on average in 2017–19.
+The economy is expected to grow by around 3.4 percent in 2018 accelerating to 4.8 percent in 2019.
 Services will remain the main contributor to growth, followed by the industrial sector, supported by a growing mining output.
-The discovery of oil off Guyana’s coast holds the promise of increased revenue to finance the country’s development needs—but brings with it new challenges that will require careful management of economic, governance and environmental risks.
+The discovery of oil off Guyana’s coast holds the promise of rapidly increase GDP growth starting in 2020 and increase revenue to finance the country’s development needs—but brings with it new challenges that will require careful management of economic, governance and environmental risks.

 The Organization of Eastern Caribbean States